PropertyTechnology/PT-WebForm/README.md

 The type of property listing - valid values are 'let' or 'sale'.

 To send a sales viewing lead  - {type : 'sales'}
-To send a lettings viewing lead - {type : 'viewing'}
+To send a lettings viewing lead - {type : 'let'}
 ```

 `enforced_leads`, optional